alexis-nieto/javaBootcampTest/README.md

 Stores the timestamp when a record is updated in the table.

 These timestamps can be useful for auditing, tracking changes, and determining the age or freshness of records.

+# Testing

+Due to time constrains, some basic JUnit testing was done for the DB Drivers only.

+The test class is located on `/src/test/java/com/jbt/db/drivers/DriversTest.java`.

+The version of was: [JUnit Jupiter API » 5.11.0-M2](https://mvnrepository.com/artifact/org.junit.jupiter/junit-jupiter-api/5.11.0-M2)